Things to do in Dumfries and Galloway

 If you are not a fan of steps avoid crossing the river at Devorgilla Bridge.
 It has steep steps on the Whitesands side of the river.
 Instead, you can walk further along to Buccleuch Street Bridge which is step-free.

-Other beautiful areas of Dumfries to explore include the Crichton Gardens and grounds of the University campus.
+Other beautiful areas of Dumfries to explore include the Crichton Gardens and the grounds of the University campus.
 The former mental hospital has impressive buildings and tranquil gardens.
 These are great for a gentle walk to take in stunning views of the rolling countryside around Dumfries.
 Take a bus or taxi up to the grounds.
 The walk up to the campus from town is steep and lengthy!

 If you would like to take in some art, the Gracefield Arts Centre on Edinburgh Road features changing exhibitions.
 The gallery often showcases the work of local artists and hosts workshops and activities.

 For those who enjoy a relaxing drink after exploring, pop into the Globe Inn, just off the High Street.
 This was Robert Burns’s favourite watering hole.
-At the other end of the High Street, you can see an imposing statue of Burns.
+At the other end of High Street, you can see an imposing statue of Burns.

 Dumfries is well-placed for day trips in the region.
 Some of the areas which are well worth a visit include Kirkcudbright.
 “The Artists Town” is a centre for arts in the region.
 As well as checking out the numerous galleries you can also take a gentle walk by the River Dee.

 I’d also recommend Caerlaverock Castle which is a stunning historic site of conflict.
 Caerlaverock is a moated triangular-shaped castle that was built in the 13th century.
 It is around 11 km south of Dumfries and was abandoned in 1640.
-Today it stands as a tourist attraction and protected by the Historic Environment Scotland.
+Today it stands as a tourist attraction and is protected by the Historic Environment Scotland.

 Gretna Green is worth a visit to see the famous blacksmith shop associated with runaway lovers.
 You can also see The Big Dance sculpture and get lost (and find yourself again) in the Courtship Maze!